devih-21/devih-21/README.md

 - 🔭 I’m currently working as a `Data Engineer` and `Software Engineer`.
 - 🌱 I’m currently learning cloud as `AWS` and blablaaa.
 - 💬 Ask me about... anything also, if i have time.
-- 😄 Pronouns: If others can do, I also can do?.
+- 😄 Pronouns: If others can do, I also can sleep?.
 - ⚡ Fun fact: I very need some sleep.

 --> For work please send via email: vinh20112001@gmail.com